CAHABA RIVER FRY-DOWN

-Spectators, competitors, and environmental organizations stood together on the banks of the Cahaba River, united in support for protecting our regions’ drinking water and premier source of recreation.
+Spectators, competitors, community leaders, and environmental organizations stood together on the banks of the Cahaba River, united in support for protecting our regions’ drinking water and a wonderful recreational resource.

 We invite you to partner with Cahaba River Society to make this year’s event – scheduled for Sunday, September 28, 2014, 12-4pm at Trussville Springs in Trussville – the best yet.
 Your participation will make it possible for us to bring even more people together around the Cahaba, our premiere natural resource that connects the region in so many ways.

 Lea Ann Macknally, CRS Board Vice-President & Fry-Down Chair